mafe72/NESPi-Fan-Control-Board/README.md

 The script will automatically install pertinent files and configure your Raspberry Pi to enable **Retroflag NESPi Fan Control Board.**
 Installation will automatically reboot once all processes is completed.

-After rebooting, your **RRetroflag NESPi Fan Control Board** is now fully functional.
+After rebooting, your **Retroflag NESPi Fan Control Board** is now fully functional.

 ----------